Incremental Data-Driven Policy Synthesis via Game Abstractions: Acknowledgments

-Here, we evaluate our approach on a 2D robot case study adapted from~\cite{nazeri2025data}; additional experiments are given in the supplementary material.
-The robot's specification is to avoid obstacles (black) while visiting the goal set (dark green) infinitely often (in Fig.~\ref{fig:exp1}).
-Initially, the samples are dense inside the red box (collected by the robot moving inside the red box) but sparse elsewhere, making the gray area’s over- and under-approximations overly conservative (Fig.~\ref{fig:exp1} top-left).
+We evaluate our approach on a 2D robot case study adapted from~\citet{nazeri2025data}.
+We provide additional results in the appendix.
+The specification is to visit the goal set (in dark green) infinitely often while avoiding obstacles (in black) illustrated in Fig.~\ref{fig:exp1}.
+Initially, the samples are dense inside the red box (collected by the robot moving inside the red box) but sparse elsewhere, making the gray area’s under- and over-approximations overly conservative (Fig.~\ref{fig:exp1} top-left).
 We first compute the winning region (light green) with a C++ symbolic fixpoint solver on a dual-core 3.3 GHz, 16 GB RAM machine.
 After gathering additional data in the gray zone, we re-solve the game via our incremental lifting algorithm and compare its runtime to full re-computation via the symbolic fixpoint solver (see Table~\ref{tab:runtime_comparison}).
-Both methods produce the same winning domain as expected, and lifting runs substantially faster.
+Both methods produce the same winning domain as expected, and the proposed lifting algorithm runs faster.
 The enlarged winning regions upon the arrival of new data samples are indicated sequentially in Fig.~\ref{fig:exp1}.
-In each update, the lifting algorithm substantially outperforms the re-computation.
-Fig.~\ref{fig:exp_res} compare the runtime required to update the winning domain as additional data is available for a $1 \times 1$ region of the state space. (blue dots: lifting; red crosses: full re-computation), demonstrating consistent and substantial speedups for our approach.
+In each update, the lifting algorithm outperforms the re-computation.
+Fig.~\ref{fig:exp_res} compares the runtime required to update the winning domain as additional data is available for a $1 \times 1$ region of the state space, demonstrating consistent and substantial speedups for our approach.
+This experiment shows that the proposed lifting algorithm is exponentially faster in scenarios where the game graph is updated locally.